nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## 4. Command Summary

 <br>
-For easy reference, the table below lists all commands and their corresponding default command formats.
+For easy reference, the table below lists all commands and their corresponding command formats.
 <br>

 |Command|Format            |